zhuminghui17/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Computational Social Science
-- Quantitative Research Methods
+- Quantitative Methods
 - Political Economy
+- Educational Policy

 # Education to show in About widget
 education: